sigasi/sigasi_insights/content/faq.md

 ## How does Sigasi change my existing project?

 You do not have to change your directory structure, the names of your VHDL files or anything in your project folder.
-The only thing Sigasi HDT does, is add a few hidden files with project information.
+The only thing Sigasi Studio does, is add a few hidden files with project information.

 ## What is the eclipse.ini file and where can I find it?